Sales rejection is a killer.

 In fact, some sales teams are just a steaming hot bed of sales rejection germs…

 Sales Rejection | Are You Infected or a Carrier?

-Check out these symptoms:
+Check out these symptoms: is this you

-A genuine belief that a buyer will say no to your offer.
+Do you have a genuine belief that a buyer will say no to your offer.

 Sometimes praying that the buyer will say no quickly so you can update your sales pipeline and move on to the next sales prospect who you also expect to say no.